newell/newell.github.io/projects/paintings/index.md

 The theorem is named for the Greek philosopher [Pythagoras](https://en.wikipedia.org/wiki/Pythagoras), born around 570 BC.
 The theorem has been proved numerous times by many different methods – possibly the most for any mathematical theorem.
 The proofs are diverse, including both geometric proofs and algebraic proofs, with some dating back thousands of years.

+This marked my very first canvas painting and I chose acrylic paints as my medium of choice.
+I created a model in `geogebra` with the hypotenuse at 19 cm (one of my favorite numbers) and used this as a template for dark thin tape, to make sure the proportions were correct.
+I tried to color coordinate the painting for the different steps in Euclid's proof.
+I am genuinely pleased with the outcome, as it brings a sense of contentment and fulfillment to my artistic and mathematical endeavors.

 ![pythagorean-theorem-0](https://github.com/newell/newell.github.io/assets/4163356/8aaba6cd-678f-4df9-8411-7ff0b6052f95)

 ![pythagorean-theorem-1](https://github.com/newell/newell.github.io/assets/4163356/b9a42248-e168-4ffd-98a2-e21ddf4afce8)